Ebooslilhacker/MACChanger/README.md

 Python --> sudo apt install python3 -y

 git --> sudo apt install git -y

+Fake MAC address that can you use

+00:11:D3:66:00:12